- SMSFs and limited recourse borrowing arrangements

 - Property and super: What’s the deal?
 (15 popular Q & As)

-- SMSF basics: Can my DIY super fund borrow money?
+- SMSFs for Beginners: Can my DIY super fund borrow money?

 - SMSF investment: Borrowing to invest is the means, not the end

 For more information on ATO’s guidance on the topic, check out the following ATO material: